Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Different share classes

-Share classes are sometimes referred to as alphabet shares because tend to be recorded in the company’s records as ‘A’ shares, ‘B’ shares, ‘C’ shares… and so on.
-Limited companies issue alphabet shares because it allows them of the way they’re recorded in the accounts, companies often use these to give their shareholders different rights.
+Share classes are sometimes referred to as alphabet shares because they tend to be recorded in the company’s records as ‘A’ shares, ‘B’ shares, ‘C’ shares… and so on.
+Limited companies issue alphabet shares because it allows them to give their shareholders different rights.

 For example, you could set up your share structure so that Ordinary ‘A’ shares entitle the shareholder to a percentage of the profits for each share they own but no voting rights, whilst Ordinary ‘B’ shares permits voting rights, but without receiving dividends.